bixcop18/module2_R_biostats/Exercises/first_exercises.md

 ### Trickier: a new dataset with SSR data

-The file `Datasets/ssr_data.xlsx` contains SSR (Simple Sequence Repeat) data pertaining to a tetraploid species (each nucleus has 4 copies of each chromosome, with variations in the genomic content, of course).
+The file `Datasets/ssr_data.xlsx` contains SSR (Simple Sequence Repeats) data pertaining to a tetraploid species (each nucleus has 4 copies of each chromosome, with variations in the genomic content, of course).
 There are 14 markers or loci named P1 to P16, and 62 samples named Y01 to Y62.
 The following questions all pertain to that same dataset.

 4. After having a look at it using your favourite spreadsheet editor (e.g. LibreOffice or MS Excel), import the dataset with the appropriate command from Hadley Wickham's `readxl` package.
 Make sure you get rid of the empty rows and empty columns that are present in the original file.